BELARUS: Catholic Church "cannot exist without its leader"

 It remains unclear if the denial of re-entry to his own country to Archbishop Kondrusiewicz is related to the government crackdown following the disputed 9 August presidential elections.
 The Archbishop called for fair elections before they took place, and condemned police violence and called for dialogue afterwards.
 On 21 August he was received by the Interior Minister Yuri Karayev.

-Following the blockading of Saints Simon and Helena Church (Red Church) in central Minsk by OMON special forces on 26 August with about 100 anti-government protestors sheltering inside, Archbishop Kondrusiewicz described the 40-minute blockade as "illegal" and called on those responsible to be punished.
+Following the blockading of Saints Simon and Helena Church (Red Church) in central Minsk by OMON riot police on 26 August with about 100 anti-government protestors sheltering inside, Archbishop Kondrusiewicz described the 40-minute blockade as "illegal" and called on those responsible to be punished.

 Fr Sanko refused to comment on whether political motives were the cause of the entry denial.
 "We still don't know the reasons and haven't received any explanation from the authorities, so it is difficult to make any comments," he told Forum 18.